 USE THE WEB during your tutoring sessions.
-The LCLC has computers with DSL connections.
-Decide which sites will be useful to you and to your learner.
 You will have to check out several links before you find specific lesson plans.
-Many of the sites below are umbrellas for other sites; number 6 is the LC's own list.
+Many of the sites below are umbrellas for other sites.
 Please report outdated links and sites that bombard the screen with pop-up ads so we can remove these links.
 Thanks to intern Marie Dador, Spring 2010 for reviewing and updating this site.

 1. Sites recommended and used by tutors:

 Capital Community College, Hartford, CT.
 Grammar and writing tools for all levels http://grammar.ccc.commnet.edu/grammar/.
 This listening lab http://www.esl-lab.com/ is all audio and not for LC use, but a great site for learners to use at home.
 Edhelper.com http://www.edhelper.com/ might look like it is meant for children; you will find a wealth of guides here for everything from pronunciation to grammar to topics for writing; previous tutors loved it.

 2. ESL Lesson Plans and Resources http://www.csun.edu/~hcedu013/eslplans.html offers detailed lesson plans for teaching beginning ESL students.
 This is a good site for beginning tutors to review--it shows how a lesson flows with specific practice of certain conversational goals and the follow up that this practice requires.